 - 1. Internship Approval: Prior to the approval of a student's internship, they must: - a.
-Have their Internship Proposal (Appendix A) approved by the Internship Coordinator; - b.
-Have the Master of Counselling Internship Agreement (Appendix B) signed by the student and supervisor and approved by the Internship Coordinator; - c.
-These documents, once approved, are uploaded to the Internship Proposal & Supporting Documents assignment. - d.
-Students with multiple placements approved by the internship coordinator must submit a separate internship proposal for each site.
+Have their Internship Proposal (Appendix A) approved by the Internship Coordinator; - Have the Master of Arts in Marriage and Family Therapy Internship Agreement (Appendix B) signed by the student and supervisor and approved by the Internship Coordinator which includes an introduction letter to your site/supervisor from Briercrest; - In cases where supervisors are not CACFT approved supervisors, students and supervisors must gain approval from CACFT to have their supervisor approved as an approved alternate supervisor and must show the email of confirmation from CACFT to the supervisor; - d.
+These documents, once approved, are uploaded to the Internship Proposal & Supporting Documents assignment. - e.
+Students with multiple placements approved by the Internship Coordinator must submit a separate internship proposal for each site.

-Due: Must be submitted to Canvas once registered in CO 801
+Due: Must be submitted to Canvas once registered in CO 800